graphframes/graphframes/docs/user-guide.md

 import org.graphframes.{examples,GraphFrame}
 val g: GraphFrame = examples.Graphs.friends

-// Select subgraph of users older than 30, and edges of type "friend" val v2 = g.vertices.filter("age > 30")
+// Select subgraph of users older than 30, and relationships of type "friend".
-val e2 = g.edges.filter("relationship = 'friend'")
-val g2 = GraphFrame(v2, e2)
+// Drop isolated vertices (users) which are not contained in any edges (relationships). val g1 = g.filterVertices("age > 30").filterEdges("relationship = 'friend'").dropIsolatedVertices()

 {% endhighlight %}
 </div>